-Patricia Callahan is a reporter covering business.
+Patricia Callahan is a Global Health Senior Editor.

 Callahan previously worked at the Chicago Tribune, where she was on the investigative team since 2004.
 There, she launched “Hidden Hazards,” a series that showed federal safety regulators were repeatedly failing to protect children from dangerous products.
 This work prompted the recall of more than 1 million baby products, spurred Congress to pass the largest overhaul of consumer product safety laws in a generation, and won the 2008 Pulitzer Prize for investigative reporting.